boardsource/docs/build_guides/reviung41.md

 Place a trowel on the socket terminal and the edge of the pad and heat for 2-3 seconds.
 Next, apply "thread solder" from the inside of the terminal to the vicinity of the iron tip, and melt the appropriate amount (small amount) of solder.

-Once the solder has permeated the pad surface, remove the solder wire (with the soldering iron still applied), switch to the tweezers, and <mark> release the soldering iron while holding the socket so that it does not float .
+Once the solder has permeated the pad surface, remove the solder wire (with the soldering iron still applied), switch to the tweezers, and   release the soldering iron while holding the socket so that it does not float .

 The amount of solder is small enough to penetrate the four corners of the pad (on the PCB side).
 You don't need to use a lot of solder.